thanhtutzaw/skycastle/README.md

 # Skycastle E-Learning Platform
 http://skycastle.epizy.com/
-This project was stopped for some situation.
+This project was stopped for some reason.
 New features are coming soon ...

 Sky Castle E Learning Website (Metro 7WA School Project)